Approx. 19 years, 11 months old

 Shadowfax - Stunning 19 year old TB mare

-What's special about meShadowfax is a sweet sensitive older mare who has been raced as a young horse and then spent the rest of her life as a broodmare.
-She came into the centre abandoned underweight, anxious and with ulcers.
-She has been diagnosed with early Cushings and is on 1/4 of a prascend tablet once a day which is keeping her ACTH levels low.
-She will require a blood test every Autumn to check how her levels are going.
+What's special about meShadowfax is a sweet, sensitive older mare who was raced as a young horse and has spent the rest of her life as a broodmare.
+She came into the centre abandoned, underweight and anxious.
+She has been diagnosed with early Cushings and will require a blood test every Autumn to check how her levels are going.
 As a result she will require a knowlegable home who can keep her grass limited in spring.
-She has been treated for ulcers and cared for in a foster home where she received fantastic care and the right feeding and is coming into spring looking a million bucks.
-She would be best suited to a life as a paddock mate to younger or older horses or ponies.
-Easy to handle for the farrier/ worming /covering etc. Her only quirks are that she doesn't like to be stabled and would need to be one of a few horses on the property as doesn't like being left in the paddock alone.
-If you can give a sweet older girl a happy ending please get in touch with us to meet her.
+She would be best suited to a life as a nanny to younger horses or as a paddock mate to older horses or ponies.
+She is easy to handle for the farrier/ worming /covering etc. Her only quirks are that she doesn't like to be stabled and doesn't like being left in the paddock alone, she enjoys having company!
+If you can give this sweet lady a happy ending, please get in touch.

 1. Can you care for a companion animal for their whole life?

 - The average lifespan of dogs and cats is around 12 years but some dogs and cats can live 20 years or more!

 - If you want to adopt a pet for your children, consider that children can tire quickly of the routine of caring for the animal.
 Parents often quickly become the animal’s primary caregiver and need to be OK with that.
 Therefore, adding a new animal to your family must be a family decision and a family-wide responsibility.